Basque Pyrenees – 7 nights

 Lone Traveller Additional Supplement: From £190

-Larger Party Saving (LTS): Groups of more than 2 people (on identical itinerary) – discount of at least £35 per person
+Larger Party Saving (LTS): Groups of more than 2 people (on an identical itinerary, on the same booking and booked at the same time) – discount of at least £35 per person

 Maximum party size: 12 (some accommodation variation needed for groups of 6+)